 Myocardial Ischaemia National Audit Project (MINAP)

 Data is collected and analysed to illustrate the ‘patient journey’ from a call to the emergency services or their self-presentation at an Emergency Department, through diagnosis and treatment at hospital, to the prescription of preventive medications on discharge.
 Provision of care by staff practising in participating hospitals, and, where relevant, ambulance trusts, is expressed through clinically important quality improvement/assurance indicators.
-The current analysis is for heart attacks admitted to hospital during the 12 months between 1 April 2024 and 31 March 2025.
+The current analysis is for heart attacks admitted to hospital between 1 April and 30 September 2025.
 Hospital and Ambulance Trust performance, with respect to a number of aspects of care, are presented in tabular form in our interactive report.

 MINAP works closely with the British Cardiovascular Society (BCS) – the body that represents and supports those professionals who work in cardiology in the UK.
 BCS maintains close links with patients and carers of patients with cardiac disease, and with cardiac nurses and physiologists.